 To really enjoy this puppet show, however, you have to get involved with the unusual mixture.
 Those expecting a shallow comedy will be just as disappointed as lovers of rather heavy tragedy.
 But those who can make friends with the production and the somewhat unusual premise will be rewarded with great acting, lots of emotion and original wit.

 While Foster herself remains somewhat pale, though this is less due to her performance and more to the character she plays, Gibson shines in a role that seems tailor-made for him.
-He lets his demons run wild, commenting on the headlines that have taken a toll on his reputation, but also with a self-deprecating wink.
+He lets his demons run wild, commenting on the headlines that have severely tarnished his reputation, but also with a self-deprecating wink.
 The nervous breakdown of Walter is especially through the controversial figure Mel Gibson believable and of a certain intensity, which contributes much to the success of the film.

 Not to be left unmentioned should the two supporting actors Anton Yelchin (Star Trek) and Jennifer Lawrence, who is known for Winter`s Bone and 2012 at the latest by the main role in the best-selling film adaptation The Tribute of Panem create the big breakthrough.
 The subplot involving Walter`s son and his classmate detracts a bit from the actual story, but is quite moving and entertaining thanks to the two excellent young actors.

 Bottom line, The Beaver can be described as a good entertainment film beyond the mainstream.
 While not every note is right, the overall picture just rings coherent and convincing.
 Great acting and a good handling of a rather odd story make this tragicomedy just the kind of film that could bring Mel Gibson a big step closer to his status as a serious actor again.
 Worth Seeing

 An article by Frankfurt-Tipp